Maryland approves coronavirus relief bill that would greatly expand Earned Income Tax Credit

 Gov. Larry Hogan (R) promised to sign the emergency legislation, which he has called his top legislative priority of the year.

-On bipartisan votes in both chambers, the General Assembly swiftly enacted the coronavirus relief package offered by Hogan last month, afte scaling back tax breaks for wealthier households and businesses.
+On bipartisan votes in both chambers, the General Assembly swiftly enacted the coronavirus relief package offered by Hogan last month, after scaling back tax breaks for wealthier households and businesses.

 “It will help Marylanders barely hanging on right now as we work to bring this global pandemic to an end,” Hogan said in a statement after the bill passed.